Work with us and make a real difference to people's lives

 Salary will depend on the role and location, and your experience and qualifications, but benefits typically include:

-- favourable working hours, including part-time roles and a minimum guaranteed hours (MGH) scheme for suitable positions
+- favourable working hours, including part-time roles and bank work

 - 28 days’ annual leave, rising to up to 38 days depending on length of service